Host Compatibility Matrix¶

 scripts/little_loops/host_runner.py.
 The HostRunner Protocol is

-satisfied by four concrete runners — ClaudeCodeRunner (production),
+satisfied by six concrete runners — ClaudeCodeRunner (production),

 CodexRunner (wired, auto-detects when codex is on PATH),

-OpenCodeRunner (stub), and PiRunner (stub) — so adding a new host is
+OpenCodeRunner (stub), and PiRunner (frozen stub) — so adding a new

-a matter of fleshing out the corresponding runner rather than touching
+host is a matter of fleshing out the corresponding runner rather than

 ll-auto |